Share this post:

 Athens is certainly not cheap, but it is not very expensive either.
 In comparison to other European capitals, we would say that Athens is somewhere in the middle.
 It all depends on what type of traveler you are and how much budget you wish to spend during your visit.

-As for accommodation, for example, there are all types of hotels in Athens: from luxurious hotels in Syntagma that cost 100-150 euros per night to small hostels in Plaka that cost 10 euros per bed in dormitory.
+As for accommodation, for example, there are all types of accommodations: from luxurious hotels in Syntagma that cost 100-150 euros per night to small hostels in Plaka that cost 10 euros per bed in dormitory.
 Some of these accommodations also offer breakfast, which can save you a lot of money spent in cafeterias for breakfast or snacks.

 Entrance ticket for sightseeing